deepgram/sidomo/README.md

 #Sidomo

-##Simple Docker Module

-###If you can get your software to work in a docker container, then this module will make it work in Python.
+##Simple Docker Module: If you can get your software to work in a docker container, then this module will make it work in Python.

 ####How to install:
 ```bash